Shelby Logan Warne: Biography

 Warne was born in Carshalton in 1993 at St Helier Hospital and grew up in Wimbledon, London.
 She lived for three years in north London whilst undergoing an undergraduate course in BA Popular Music studies at Middlesex University between 2011 and 2014.
 Prior to this, Warne attended The BRIT School of Performing Arts and Technology under the Music strand and graduated with a BTEC Level 3 Extended Diploma in Music in 2011.
-She now lives in Hoxton, London and works as an engineer at Old Street Studios.
+She now lives in Hoxton, London and as of 2024, alongside multi-instrumentalist, musician and journalist Grace Hayhurst, Warne is the co-owner and managing director of Sensible Music Ltd in King's Cross, London, having taken over from founder and former owner, Jeff Allen.

 Raised by an English father and Thai mother, Warne is a native English speaker and fluent in the Thai language.

+Warne came out as a trans woman in 2021.

-Audio engineering and Old Street Studios
+Audio engineering and Sensible Music Ltd

 After parting ways with recording label, Giant Electric Pea in 2015, Warne and the rest of the members of Kyros took the decision to independently produce and release the album, 'Vox Humana after forming their independent management company, Kyros Media Group.
 Leaving behind the production efforts of Michael Holmes and Rob Aubrey at Giant Electric Pea, Warne took over mixing and production duties at her then home studio in Wimbledon.
 Mixing was completed in early 2016.
 After years of mixing practice and working on future Kyros material, Warne took the decision to bring her mixes forward as a showreel.
-She eventually landed a position at the Hoxton-based, Old Street Studios where she now works as one of the recording engineers and the main mixing engineer.
+In 2018 Warne landed a position at the Hoxton-based, Old Street Studios where she worked as an assistant.
+That same year she was promoted to in-house engineer.
+By 2022, Warne was the studio manager and head engineer.

-Warne works primarily with a combination of 'in the box' mixing and analogue outboard, and analogue summing on a SSL Matrix 2 console.
+In late 2023 Shelby ended her time at Old Street Studios as paperwork began to finalise for the takeover of ownership for Sensible Music Ltd following Jeff Allen's retirement.
+Completion and handover was performed in April 2024 and since then the complex has undergone extensive refurbishment and renovation with construction of additional control rooms and facilities.